Whitchurch, Shropshire

-Whitchurch is a market town in the north of Shropshire, England.
+Whitchurch is a market town in the civil parish of Whitchurch Urban, in the north of Shropshire, England.
 It lies 2 mi east of the Welsh border, 2 miles south of the Cheshire border, 20 mi north of the county town of Shrewsbury, 20 mi south of Chester, and 15 mi east of Wrexham.
 At the 2021 census, the population of the Whitchurch Urban parish was 10,141, and the population of the Whitchurch built up area was 9,855.
 Whitchurch is the oldest continuously inhabited town in Shropshire.
 Notable people who have lived in Whitchurch include the composer Sir Edward German, and illustrator Randolph Caldecott.

 History

 Early times

 There is evidence from various discovered artefacts that people lived in this area about 3,000 BC.
 Flakes of flint from the Neolithic era were found in nearby Dearnford Farm.

 Roman times

 Originally a settlement founded by the Romans about AD 52–70 called Mediolanum (lit.
 "Midfield" or "Middle of the Plain"), it stood on a major Roman road between Chester and Wroxeter.
 It was listed on the Antonine Itinerary but is not the Mediolanum of Ptolemy's Geography, which was in central Wales.
 Local Roman artefacts can be seen at the Whitchurch Heritage Centre.

 In 2016, archaeologists discovered the remains of a Roman wooden trackway, a number of structural timbers, a large amount of Roman pottery and fifteen leather shoes during work on a culvert in Whitchurch.
 In 2018, a collection of 37 small Roman coins was unearthed at Hollyhurst near Whitchurch.
 The small denomination, brass or copper alloy coins, known as Dupondii and Asses, were from the reign of the Emperor Trajan, AD 98–117.
 Some dated back to between AD 69–79 from the time of Emperor Vespasian.